 Route

-The route will be made available to all participants at the latest two months before the event as both a GPS track and a detailed roadmap.
-It is a sophisticated and lovingly designed route covering around 400 kilometers and 12,000 meters of altitude which encompasses the greatest highlights in the entire Jura.
+The route will be made available to all participants as a GPS track and detailed roadmap at least two months before the event.
+It is a sophisticated and lovingly designed route covering around 400 kilometers and 11,000 meters of elevation gain, taking in the biggest highlights of the entire Jura region.

 Strecke